KQM-git/TCL/evidence/characters/geo/zhongli.md

 **Finding:**
 Zhongli's shield tech
-1. Shield Strength from gained from A4 persist upon swap
+1. Shield Strength gained from A4 persist upon swap

 2. However, it does not persist upon refresh.
 2b.
 Above also applies if it's refresh from C2.